 The Lord had granted them their fleshly desires, which was meat in the form of quail, but the meat did not satisfy them.
-The more they ate, the more it left them empty, and for some it even caused disease.
+Instead, it made them sick.
+The more they ate, the more empty it left them, for the Lord had sent it with a wasting disease.
 Ingratitude works much the same way.
-When we think that we need something more than what God has already given us or has promised to provide, we tend to find that when we get what we desired, our longings had deceived us.
+When we think that we need something more than what God has already given us or has promised to provide, when we get it, we tend to find that our longings had deceived us.
 The reason for this is because we should be feasting upon God, through His word, in remembrance of all He has done on our behalf.
-When we begin to forget God, and ingratitude begins to set in, it doesn’t matter what we receive, we will still want more.
-If God and His great mercy are not enough to fill our hearts with gratitude, nothing will.
+When we forget God, and ingratitude begins to set in, it doesn’t matter what we receive; we will still want more and be spiritually sick.
+If God and His great mercy are not enough to fill our hearts with thanksgiving, nothing will.

 Gratitude flows freely from a heart that is full of God, mindful of His great works, and aware of His grace to such unworthy and sinful creatures.
 The sinner, who hungers and thirsts after righteousness and has been filled by the justifying work of Christ, can find themselves in any harsh situation that this life has to offer and still have hearts that rejoice and are full.
-However, the one who forgets God’s great works toward them and begins to think they deserve something more can be in the most pleasant of all earthy positions but will live with souls which are lean.
+On the contrary, the person who forgets God’s great works toward them and begins to think they deserve more can be in the most pleasant of all earthy positions and still live with lean souls.

-The same Gospel that saves us from our wretched condition is the same Gospel that will fill our souls with joy for all eternity.
-We are never to forget how great His love is for us, that we should be called sons and daughters of God.
-To go about our lives without this at the center of who we are, will bring a leanness to our souls that will never be satisfied by anything else we try to put in its place.
+The same gospel that saves us from our wretched condition is the same Gospel that will fill our souls with joy for all eternity.
+We are never to forget how great His love is for us that we should be called sons and daughters of God.
+To live our lives without this truth at the center will bring leanness to our souls that will never be satisfied with anything this world has to offer.

-This Thanksgiving, if your heart has been forgetful of God’s great love and works toward you, or if you find yourself unsatisfied with what the Lord had done for you, it is time to seek His face and remember His goodness.
+This Thanksgiving, if your heart has been forgetful of God’s great love and mercy toward you, or if you find yourself unsatisfied with what the Lord had done for you, it is time to seek His face and remember His goodness.
 Do not let one more day go by without spending time in His word and calling out to Him in prayer.
-The most excellent holiday meals will not cure the leanness of soul which accompanies ingratitude toward God, and if you have remembered your God and your heart is full of Him, then any lack you face this holiday will not be able to empty the joy and gratitude which fills your soul.
+The most beautiful holiday meals will not cure the leanness of soul which accompanies ingratitude toward God, but if you have remembered your God and your heart is full of Him, then any lack you experience this holiday will not be able to empty the joy and gratitude which fills your soul.
 Godliness with contentment is great gain.